 - Advanced Financial Statement Analysis (3 credits)

-- Business and Technical Presentations (1.5 credits)
+- Government and Not-for-Profit Accounting (1.5 credits)

-- Business Writing for Managers (1.5 credits)
+- Strategic Writing for Managers (1.5 credits)

 Learn more about the curriculum and view course descriptions (pdf) »